supabase/realtime/forum/TLA_FINDINGS.md

 convergence) holds over deep partial searches.
-Building it also surfaced three code-level facts the sync `:DOWN` model simplified (per-pid attribution of the wipes, `:DOWN` = pure shrink when the new incarnation is unregistered, and markers/data creating no monitor) — see "Follow-up models".
+Building it also surfaced three code-level facts the sync `:DOWN` model simplified (per-pid attribution of the wipes, `:DOWN` = pure shrink when the new incarnation is unregistered, and markers/data creating no monitor) — see "Follow-up models". **The residual is now also reproduced end-to-end** (a snabbkaffe-parked distributed test drives the model's exact 9-step counterexample on a real 2-node cluster) **and its disposition is decided: documented and accepted for now** — README.md describes the window; a candidate fix (the "restart-claim guard" dual-claim) was prototyped, judged too complex, backed out, and recorded for later.
+See "Finding B residual — status".
 **The caveat-7 cross-mechanism compositions are now built and checked too** (`tla/Muster3RestartDown.tla` = sweep × restart, single-group;
 `tla/Muster3DeltaRestartDown.tla` = sweep × delta/multi-group × restart):